Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Methods

 We developed a web platform with Laravel 9\footnote{\url{https://github.com/IVU-Laboratory/llm_warnings_explantions}} to conduct the study online.
 A total of 14 emails were included in the study: 2 of them were (harmless) phishing emails, while the remaining 12 were genuine ones designed starting from legitimate services/companies.

+We purposely employed a limited set of phishing scenarios (2 phishing emails out of 14) to maintain a realistic prevalence ratio (~14\%) without extending the session duration beyond 20 minutes, which would induce fatigue effects.
+While this limits the generalizability across all possible phishing vectors, it ensures high ecological validity regarding user attention spans in a simulated work environment.
+Future work should adopt longitudinal designs to test a broader array of threats.

 A warning dialogue, such as that shown in Figure \ref{fig:warning_structure}, was shown to users who clicked on a phishing link.
-To simulate the case in which the system mistakenly classifies a genuine email as phishing, i.e., a false positive situation, we forced the platform to show a warning also for one of the genuine emails.
+To simulate a case in which the system mistakenly classifies a genuine email as phishing, i.e., a false positive situation, we forced the platform to display a warning for one of the genuine emails as well.
 After the study, each user may have seen a maximum of three warning dialogues.

-A full suite of user interactions was recorded in this study: hovering over phishing links, clicking on them, visiting associated URLs, and responding to warnings, which allowed calculating the click-through rate (CTR) for each participant.
-The CTR was the proportion of accessed suspicious links to the number of displayed warnings, and it was an objective measure of the effectiveness of the warning.
+A full suite of user interactions was recorded in this study, including hovering over phishing links, clicking on them, visiting associated URLs, and responding to warnings, which enabled the calculation of the click-through rate (CTR) for each participant.
+The CTR was the proportion of accessed suspicious links to the number of displayed warnings, serving as an objective measure of the warning's effectiveness.

 The survey instrument employed by \cite{desolda2023explanations} was administered to comprehend users' perceptions of the warnings.
 All the questions and their formats of responses are given in Table \ref{tab:warning_questionnaire}.